snbrown07/color-changer/README.md

 ## Create the HTML
 Open `index.html` in your project workspace, and add the JQUERY library to the head of your html:
 ```<script src="https://code.jquery.com/jquery-2.1.4.js"></script>```
+Also in the head, create a second script tag that links to the solution.js file

 Now in the body of your HTML:
 * Add a button with the id "change" and the text "Change Color".